Web hosting & bandwidth network Explained

 If you were to transfer this MP3 song from a web site to your computer, you Would created 4MB of traffic between the web site you are downloading from and your computer.
 Depending upon the network connection between the web site and the internet, the transfer may occure very Quickly, or it Could take time if other people have the same Also downloading files at time.
 If, for example, the web site you download from has a 10MB connection to the Internet, and you are the only person accessing That web site to download your MP3, your file 4MB Will be the only traffic on that web site.
 However, if three people have all downloading at the same MP That same time, 12MB (3 x 4MB) of traffic has Been created.
 Because in this example, the host only has 10MB of bandwidth, someone Will have to wait.
 The network equipment at the hosting company Will cycle through each person downloading the file and transfer a small portion at a time so each person's file transfer CAN take place, BUT the transfer for everyone downloading the file Will be slower.
 If all people 100 cam to the site and downloaded the MP3 at the same time, the transfers Would be extremely slow.
 If the host wanted to Decrease the time it took to download files simultaneously, it Could Increase the bandwidth of Their internet connection (at a cost due to upgrading equipment).

-In the example above, we DISCUSSED traffic in terms of downloading file MP3 year.
-However, each time you visit a web site, you are Creating traffic, Because That in order to view web page on your computer, the web page is first downloaded to your computer (between the web site and you) THEN Which is displayed using your browser software (Internet Explorer, Netscape, etc..).
-The Page Itself is simply a file That Creates traffic just like the MP3 file in the example above (however, a web page is Usually much Smaller than a music file).
+In the example above, we discussed traffic in terms of downloading file MP3 year.
+However, each time you visit a web site, you are Creating traffic, Because in order to view on your computer That web page, the web page is first downloaded to your computer (between the web site and you) Which is Displayed THEN using your browser software (Internet Explorer, Netscape, and so on).
+The page is simply a file ITself That Creates traffic just like the MP3 file in the example above (however, a web page is much Smaller Than Usually the music file).

 How Much Bandwidth Is Enough?